Read more about

 The least weasel is native to North America, North Africa, and Eurasia.
 The small, long-bodied, carnivorous mammal inhabits parts of Quebec, British Columbia, and northern Ontario.
-They are found in coniferous forest, meadows, and woodlands.
+They are found in coniferous forests, meadows, and woodlands.
 Both the short-tailed and long-tailed weasel feed on mice, insects and other small mammals and are therefore important to farmers except when they feed on domesticated birds and poultry.

 The North American elk or wapiti is native to North America.
-Their range extends across British Columbia southern Ontario, southern Quebec, and the prairies of Alberta, Saskatchewan, and Manitoba.
+Their range extends across British Columbia, southern Ontario, southern Quebec, and the prairies of Alberta, Saskatchewan, and Manitoba.
 They are relatively social animals and can be found in herds of 100 or more members.
 Although they prefer open country, today’s elk can be found in forests and parkland regions.
 They are versatile animals that can cover several hundred square miles in search of pasture, water, and mating partners.
 During the summer, they prefer high country and migrate to valleys during the winter.

 7. Grizzly Bear